Our campaigning success

 Government drops harmful funding plans for supported housing

-In August 2018, the government announced they would drop their harmful plans for supported housing funding.
+In August 2018, the government announced they would drop their harmful plans for supported housing funding following our campaigning.
 This gives tens of thousands of people with mental illness who live in supported housing much needed reassurance that their homes are safe from cuts and closure.
 It means they will have the support they need to thrive in the community and stay well.

 Thousands take action against changes to Personal Independence Payments